Terreii/use-pouchdb/docs/basics/setup.md

 > You don't need CouchDB installed for this tutorial!
 >
 > Because you have to change some security settings, it might be better to _only_ use PouchDB-Server for the beginning.
+And when you are more comfortable with PouchDB and its distributed nature, learn more about Apache CouchDB.

 ### Installing PouchDB Server